Adrianc1234/Portfolio/webscrapper/README.md

 It is a network designed not so much to foster personal relationships, as Instagram, Facebook or Twitter are, but to create a network of contacts in the professional or work environment.

-## What is a Web Scrapper for LinkedIn?
+## What is a Web Scraper for LinkedIn?

 ## How to use it?
 ## How does it work?